Dicridon/canoe/README.md

 I choose this layout because the dependency analyzer I implemented works for source files all in one directory, while I separate `./tests` and `./src/components` to allow multiple files containing `main` function, thus for tests, sources files are in different directories.
 This layout allows me directly use the analyzer without any modification to it.

 ## General workflow of using `canoe`
-I usually first `canoe new` to create my project and `canoe add` to add all components I need.
-Then after finishing one component, I create a test file for it and `canoe test` to test it.
+I usually first `canoe new` to create a project and `canoe add` to add all components I need.
+After finishing one component, I create a test file for it and `canoe test` to test it.
 After all components are finished, I finish the `main.cpp` and use `canoe make` to generate a `Makefile` for fast compilation.

 Sometimes I need to implement several versions of the project and compile several different executable files for experiments, so I make use of tests.
 I simply create several test files such as `test_v1.cpp`, `test_v2.cpp`, then use `canoe test v1` and `canoe test v2` to run different experiments.